tushi66/Blog-Projects/README.md

 BlogForm
 ```

-Component-based architecture makes the application easier to organize and maintain.
+This makes the application easier to maintain and reuse.

 ---

-## 2. JSX
+## JSX

-JSX is used to create the user interface inside React components.
+JSX is used to create React user interfaces.

 Example: